Using Your Paycheck Protection Program Payment for Transportation Businesses During COVID-19

 While most taxi policies only allow a certain amount of TNC transport (if any at all), many of our clients have policies that are flexible with allowing drivers to use multiple sources of dispatch to generate revenue.
 Many drivers are staying home but people without their own sources of transportation still need to go grocery shopping, pick up medications from pharmacies and drop off supplies to loved ones.
 And those in the medical field are opting for a more private form of transportation instead of their usual train or bus ride to and from work.

 5. Pre-arranged, black car services (utilizing vehicles already within your fleet)

 Again, as mentioned above, utilizing your current clientele database to advertise a clean, safe mode of transportation in these trying times is key.
 Send out texts letting people know you are working and available.
 Many assume everything is closed.
-But although people aren’t travelling through airports like they used to – there is clientele that still rely on taxi and black car services to get to the doctor or grocery store.
+But although people aren’t traveling through airports like they used to – there is the clientele that still relies on taxi and black car services to get to the doctor or grocery store.
 There are doctors and nurses in urban areas who need to get to work but can’t take mass transit.

 Be there to help them, they will remember that you helped them even after “everything goes back to normal.”

 Not all insurance companies allow you to do all the types of trips listed above on ONE policy.
 But WE do.
 If you don’t already accommodate these types of trips and want to, please contact us to see if your current policy allows for medical and courier trips.